singh-man/books/crackingTheCoding/17_hard.md

 **Brute Force**

-The key to this problem is finding a way to define the solution (that is, parsed string) in terms of its sub prob­lems.
+The key to this problem is finding a way to define the solution (that is, parsed string) in terms of its sub problems.
 One way to do this is recursing through the string.

 The very first choice we make is where to insert the first space.
 After the first character?
 Second character?
 Third character?